Symptoms of Inefficient IT Systems

 As business technology and markets change, the benchmarks for performance also change.
 Are you aware of the current performance benchmarks and how your company stacks up against the competition?
 What are the industry performance leaders doing to produce top results?
 How does your IT system impact your market performance position?

-Other activities besides utilization of IT solutions help improve operational performance.
+Other activities, besides the utilization of IT solutions, help improve operational performance.
 However, in this modern digital age, it is difficult to compete without employing leading IT solutions.
 You can have talented and motivated staff, yet without the right tools, they cannot perform to their capacity.
 So how are your competitors beating your performance?